Do you remember when you were little and you had all these plans and dreams for your life?

 You grow up and you are praying that God will have His way with your life and His will be done.

-What do you do when God’s plan for your life doesn’t match yours?
+So what do you do when God’s plan for your life doesn’t match yours?

 It has been my experience that if I am sincerely praying for God’s plan to be done in my life that all of my plans blow up in my face!